-Dodecahedron Book Report
+Dodecahedron Book Report - Perfect for Book Week

 This dodecahedron template is the perfect book report scaffold!

-PLUS activities can be used with any fiction text, creating a life long teaching resource!
+Plus activities can be used with any fiction text, creating a lifelong teaching resource!

-Why Choose The Dodecahedron Book Report?
+Why Choose The Dodecahedron Book Report - Perfect for Book Week?

 - This is the PERFECT classroom display for Book Week or Open Day!